40 Years Ago: Judas Priest Release Dark Fourth LP, ‘Stained Class’

-When Judas Priest released their fourth album, Stained Class, in February 1978, the British metal band could never have dreamed its musical merits would one day be co-opted and the album’s legacy almost destroyed by a hideous tragedy.
+When Judas Priest released their fourth album, Stained Class, in February 1978, the British metal band could never have dreamed its musical merits would one day be co-opted and the album’s legacy almost destroyed by tragedy.

 Back in early 1978, the members of Priest were simply concerned with establishing their career.
 After making a rather spotty first impression on the inconsistent Rocka Rolla LP, only to deliver a game-changing classic in 1976's Sad Wings of Destiny, Priest had justified their subsequent graduation to Columbia Records on the following year's impressive Sin After Sin.
 But it was Stained Class that really took things up a notch and, in many ways, showed the way forward for the group.